iranianpep/contactForm/README.md

 Contact Form
 ===========

-*This repo is old and abbondante.
+*This repo is old.
 There will be no further development*

 A simple contact us form with jQuery validation, PHP and Ajax